Kuberwastaken/engram-dn/README.md

 - **File Types**: PDFs, JSONs, and other educational materials
 - **Total Expected Files**: ~2,131 files
 - **Resume Capability**: Automatically skips existing files based on file size validation

+## Troubleshooting GitHub Actions Issues

+### Issue: "No material directory found"
+This usually indicates the download script failed to start or encountered an early error:

+**Solution Steps:**
+1. Check the "Run fast downloader" step logs for specific error messages
+2. Verify repository permissions (Settings → Actions → General → Read/write permissions)
+3. Ensure `package.json` and `fast-downloader.js` are in the repository root
+4. Try running the workflow again (the script has built-in resume capability)

+### Issue: Action fails with permission errors
+**Solution:**
+- Go to repository Settings → Actions → General
+- Under "Workflow permissions", select "Read and write permissions"
+- Enable "Allow GitHub Actions to create and approve pull requests"

+### Issue: Download timeout (6 hours)
+**Solution:**
+- This is normal for the first run due to the large number of files
+- Simply run the workflow again - the script will automatically resume where it left off
+- Monitor progress via the debug output to see how many files are being processed

+### Issue: API rate limiting or connection errors
+**Solution:**
+- The script has built-in retry mechanisms with exponential backoff
+- Wait a few minutes and run the workflow again
+- Check if the dotnotes.in API is accessible

+### Issue: Repository size limit warnings
+**Solution:**
+- GitHub has a soft limit of 1GB for repositories
+- Monitor repository size in Settings → General
+- Consider using Git LFS for large files if needed
+- The artifact backup provides an alternative download method

 ## Troubleshooting